What is the nutritional value of the walnut?

 There are about 15 species of Juglans, the walnut genus.
 They belong to the walnut family, the Juglandaceae.
 Although all walnuts are edible, J. regia, the Persian (or English) walnut is the most delicious and important.
 Walnuts have been cultivated from selected seed for such a long time, that they have become quite different from their original, wild ancestors.

 At Oh!
-Nuts We pride ourselves by bringing you the best quality Bulk Walnuts
+Nuts We pride ourselves by bringing you high quality Bulk Walnuts

 Our Bulk Walnuts are kosher as well all our

 all other items are kosher under rabbinical supervision.
-Buy Bulk Walnuts at cheap prices and the highest quality.
+Buy Bulk Walnuts at cheap prices and great quality.

 We also offer a large variety of Kosher gift baskets like